FlowFuse/website/src/blog/2023/06/Flowforge-as-a-No-Code-Ethernet_IP-to-Profinet-Protocol-Converter.md

 ---
-title: "FlowForge as a No-Code Ethernet/IP to Profinet Protocol Converter"
+title: "Node-RED as a No-Code Ethernet/IP to Profinet Protocol Converter"
 subtitle: Beginner tutorial for using Node-RED as free industrial protocol converter
 description: step-by-step guide for using FlowForge as an industrial protocol converter
 date: 2023-06-20